liderrick/Grocery-Price-Tracker-Web-Application/README.md

 # Grocery Price Tracker Web Application

 This web application is a simple crowd-sourced grocery price tracker.
 Thus, it relies on its users to keep the database updated.
 Non-registered users can only view the data.
 Registered users gain the ability to add, modify, and delete data.
 Check out a running test version of the web app [here](https://dlgrocery-price-tracker.herokuapp.com).
-Use the provided login credentials in Step 4 below if you do not wish to make an account.
+Use the provided login credentials in step 5 below if you do not wish to make an account.

 ## Instructions to run locally
 1. Enter credentials to MySQL database in `main.js` and `dbcon.js`.